agulik/vue-node-typescript-boilerplate/README.md

-This is a monolithic boilerplate for a full-stack application in Vue and NodeJS.
+This is a monolithic boilerplate for an application in Vue and NodeJS.

 # How to run the project